PierrickPro/inventory_tracker/README.md

 # inventory_tracker

+Inventory tracking web application, with basic CRUD functionalities.<br>
+Extra feature implemented: Filtering based on different fields

+## Technologies Used

+- Python
+- HTML
+- Jinja
+- Flask
+- SqlAlchemy
+- WTForms

 ## Running The Project

 [Python](https://www.python.org/downloads/) (3.8.9 or later) is required to run this project.

 1. Clone this repository on your computer

-2. using Terminal (Command Prompt on Windows) run the following commands from the repo's root directory:
+2. using Terminal (or Command Prompt) run the following commands from the repo's root directory:
 ```
 pip3 install -r requirements.txt
 export FLASK_APP=app/run.py # use 'set FLASK_APP=app/run.py" on Windows